-Multisim is a robust circuit design and simulation tool suite that uses SPICE to simulate analog and digital circuits.
-In Multisim, you will find powerful tools such as a built-in oscilloscope, logic analyzer, multimeter, function generator, frequency counter, and logic analyzer, to mention a few.
-You have virtual access to any instrument that you can find in a small laboratory.
+Multisim is a robust circuit design and simulation tool that uses SPICE to simulate analog and digital circuits.
+In Multisim, you will find circuit analysis tools such as a built-in oscilloscope, logic analyzer, multimeter, function generator, and frequency counter.

-Besides performing simulations, you can design your circuits and perform all the processes that you can do in an EDA/ECAD tool.
-How cool is that!
+Besides performing circuit simulations, you can design circuits, PCBs, and do everything else you can do in a conventional EDA/ECAD tool.

-The Multisim UI consists of toolbars, a design toolbox, and a circuit window, all placed for your convenience.
-The program’s toolbar contains buttons for regular functions, while the instruments toolbar contains buttons for each device available on your Multisim.
+The Multisim user interface consists of several toolbars, a design toolbox, and a workspace window.
+The main toolbar contains buttons for common functions, while the instruments toolbar contains buttons to add components to the editor window.

-To get started with our simulation, launch Multisim and a circuit window will open on the workspace.
-We are now ready to place our components.
+To get started with a circuit simulation, launch Multisim and open a circuit window in the workspace.

-- Select “Place” on the toolbar then click on “Component”.
+Select “Place” in the toolbar, then click on “Component”.
 This will take you to the “Select a Component” dialog box.

-3. Under Group, select “Basic” and then RESISTOR component family.
+Under Group, select “Basic” and then the RESISTOR component family.
 This will display all the resistors in that family.

-7. For power, select the Sources group and choose the SIGNAL_VOLTAGE_SOURCES family.
+For power, select the Sources group and choose the SIGNAL_VOLTAGE_SOURCES family.
 Select AC_VOLTAGE and click OK.
-Make sure the signal source you select has the following attributes: voltage peak-peak and frequency.

 That’s it!
 We are now ready to wire up our circuit.

-Here, we will simulate the design and view the results on a virtual oscilloscope.
-To set up the tools, click “Simulate” on the toolbar and then select “Instruments.”
-On the list that appears, choose “Oscilloscope” and place it anywhere on the design window.
-Next, we will connect the circuit’s input to channel A of the oscilloscope and connect the output to channel B, as shown in the diagram above.
-Finally, click on the “Run” button to begin the simulation.
+Now we will connect the circuit’s input to channel A of the oscilloscope and connect the output to channel B, as shown in the image above.
+Finally, click the “Run” button to begin the simulation.

 If everything has been set up correctly, you should get the following message: